-Well-known singer and comedian Jimmy Durante headlined the entertainment, with music by Cuban band leader Xavier Cugat.
-Some of Siegel's Hollywood friends, including actors George Raft, George Sanders, Sonny Tufts and George Jessel were in attendance.
+Well-known singer and comedian Jimmy Durante headlined the night's entertainment, with music by Cuban band leader Xavier Cugat.
+Some of infamous gangster Benjamin "Bugsy" Siegel’s Hollywood friends, including actors George Raft, George Sanders, Sonny Tufts and George Jessel were in attendance.

-The grand opening, however, was a flop.
+The grand opening of the Flamingo Hotel, however, was a flop.
 Bad weather kept many other Hollywood guests from arriving.
 And because gamblers had no rooms at the hotel, they took their winnings and gambled elsewhere.
 The casino lost $300,000 in the first week of operation.

 Siegel and his New York “partners” had invested $1 million in a property already under construction by Billy Wilkerson, owner of the Hollywood Reporter as well as some very popular nightclubs in the Sunset Strip.
 Wilkerson had wanted to recreate the Sunset Strip in Las Vegas, with a European style hotel with luxuious rooms, a spa, health club, showroom, golf course, nightclub and upscale restaurant.
 But he soon ran out of money due to the high cost of materials immediately after the war.